Making the most of St Andrews

 You can engage with the research postgraduate students, and have the opportunity to present your own research at a number of Postgraduate X-change seminars throughout the year.
 It's especially interesting for Masters students who are thinking about going on to PhD study in the future.

 Towards the end of your studies you may be invited to take part in a School mentoring scheme, to become an online mentor to incoming Masters students in order to help them make the most of St Andrews.
-This year History, Management and Computer Science all took part, and it's hoped the scheme will be rolled out further in summer 2016.
+This year History, Management and Computer Science all took part, and it's hoped the scheme will be rolled out further in the coming months.

 Finally, you can apply for access to some excellent online workshops on how to network, a skill useful for your time in St Andrews and beyond.